Plan your visit, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 While the Black airmen were fortunate to be returning to a Service that valued their skills and treated them with respect, their civilian counterparts faced a cold and often hostile reception.
 Discrimination in housing and employment, coupled with routine verbal and physical abuse, was endured by many Black people living in the poorest parts of Britain’s cities.

 Returning to civilian life in the 1950s, the veterans set to work as ‘pathfinders’ for the Black community.
 Sam King MBE, who also came back to the RAF on the Windrush, helped establish the ‘partner’ scheme in South London to help Black families buy their own houses.
 He later became the first Black Mayor of Southwark.
-Reflecting on the value of his air force career, Sam King says:
+Reflecting on the value of his air force career, Sam King said:

 “The RAF taught me two things: the importance of discipline and the importance of honesty.”